Chapter 19:

 “OW!”

-Jadwiga shot a redite stone at the controls.
+Jadwiga shot a redite stone at the observatory control panel.
 Kitezh was struck from the spot.

 “You’ve just been screwing around this whole time.
 What do you think you’re doing?
 Do you want to stop me or not?”
 Jadwiga asked impatiently.

-Kitezh picked up the redite from the ground.
-She wasn’t visible, but the motion of the stone showed she was in serious pain.
+Kitezh picked up the redite she was just struck with.
+She wasn’t visible, but the slow, shaking motion of the stone showed she was in serious pain.

 “I’m ready to fight now,” said Kitezh.